ksiller/nb-finder/README.md

 2. In Fiji, go to Plugins > Install….

-3. In the first pop-up dialog browse to and select the `NB_Preprocess` script.
+3. In the first pop-up dialog browse to and select the `NB_Preprocess.py` script.
 Click Open.

 4. In the second dialog window, select the plugins directory (or a subdirectory within plugins) to where the script should be installed.
 Click Save.